metta-systems/libsss-rs/doc/spec.md

 ### 2.2 Packet types

 Each packet is distinguished by its magic value.
 Of the below types, all negotiation packets have own magic values to make negotiation level's work simpler.
-The rest of the packets use the single `message` packet magic and further discrimination is performed after opening the packet's crypto box.
+The rest of the packets use the single `MESSAGE` packet magic and further discrimination is performed after opening the packet's crypto box.

 ```
 packet
-+--negotiation types
++--negotiation types (described in section 3 below)
    +--HELLO
    +--COOKIE
    +--INITIATE